slowproj/slowdash/docs/ProjectSetup.md

 - SlowDash uses WebSocket at `/ws`, which often needs dedicated routing
 - SlowDash uses "long poll", which needs a longer timeout (typically many days)

-For a setup with Docker Compose, examples can be found at `ExampleProjects/ReverseProxy`.
+For a setup with Docker Compose, examples can be found in the `ExampleProjects/ReverseProxy` directory.

 ### Nginx Setting
 This is the reverse proxy part of Nginx configuration, including WebSocket and considering Long Poll.